Alok-Kumar5/Face-emotion-Detection-using-live-cam-/README.md

 This project implements a CNN-based emotion detection system using Keras and OpenCV.
 It can classify facial expressions into six categories: angry, fear, happy, neutral, sad, and surprise.
+It helps Businesses to avoid personal bias associated with human reviewers by using artificial intelligence (AI)–based sentiment analysis tools.
+As a result, companies get consistent and objective results when analyzing customers’ opinions.

 Features
 Emotion classification using a pre-trained CNN model Real-time emotion detection from webcam Facial detection using Haar cascade classifier (optional) Requirements

 Python 3 (tested with 3.x versions)
-OpenCV library (pip install opencv-python)
+OpenCV library (pip install Opencv-python)
 Keras and its dependencies (pip install keras)
 NumPy (pip install numpy)
 Pandas (pip install pandas)
-tqdm (pip install tqdm) Installation
+tqdm (pip install tqdm)

 Clone this repository to your local machine.